kurt-krueckeberg/kurt-krueckeberg.github.io/sphinx/german_emig_recs.md

 - PDF: [Niermann, Wilhelm: Emigrant Database for Stemwede, Nordrhein-Westfalen](https://hf-gen.de/wp-content/uploads/informationen/amerikanetz/Stemwede-Emigrant-Database.pdf)

+  **Contents:** List containing emigrant's name, birth date, place of origin within Stemmede, occupation, country to which emigrating. and often detailed comments

   Stemwede is in central Germany, between Hannover and Osnabrück, not far from the Dümmer See.
 Stemwede is a relatively new name for the area, becoming a municipality in 1973 when the villages in the parishes of Levern, Wehdem, Oppenwehe and Dielingen were combined together.

 - [Emigrants from Baden and Württemberg 1816/17, extracted from Aufbruch nach Amerika](https://worldcat.org/title/12104494?oclcNum=12104494)